AdamFig/DPY1/README.md

 # DPY1

-This is all my code from the Diploma Program created during my time at the American School of Warsaw
+This is all my code created during my time in the Diploma Program (Grade 11 to 12) at the American School of Warsaw